 Choosing the right method depends on case type and client preferences.
 It’s essential to discuss billing methods in advance for budget clarity.

-Additional Costs Beyond the Consultation Fee
+Additional Costs Beyond the Consultation Fee in Texas

 When hiring a lawyer, consultation fees are just the beginning.
 Many clients face additional costs that can add up quickly.
 It’s crucial to understand what these costs might entail.